 However, the employment rate for disabled individuals continues to lag that of non-disabled individuals by approximately 31%.
-Since 2020, there has been a steady increase in staff disclosing disabilities at the College, particularly during the pandemic.
-Adaptations to working practices during this time have fostered a more supportive environment, encouraged greater openness and facilitated reasonable adjustments.
+Since 2020, there has been a steady

 Overall, the College's higher disclosure rate reflects a positive trend towards inclusivity and supports broader initiatives to close the disability employment gap in Scotland.